indeedeng/harbor-container-webhook/README.md

 by the `replace` contents of the rule.
 If `checkUpstream` is enabled, the webhook will first fetch the manifest the rewritten container image reference and verify it exists before rewriting the image.

+You can also update the `imagePullSecrets` of a modified pod to have the right docker secret to connect to the modified registry.
+For that, put `replaceImagePullSecrets` to `true` and be sure that `authSecretName` is set with the Kubernetes secret that you want to add to `imagePullSecrets`.
+If `imagePullSecrets` already contains a secret, the `authSecretName` will be added to the list anyway.

 Example configuration:
 ```yaml
 port: 9443